Arrow pointing to left

 The.
 Most.
 Important.

-Plus, building a foundation of trust early on will contribute to customer loyalty, retention, and advocacy, as revealed by the 2018 Retail CX Trends Report.
+Plus, building trust early on will contribute to customer loyalty, retention, and advocacy, as revealed by the 2018 Retail CX Trends Report.
 According to the report, which surveyed 1,300 US consumers, “customers who feel high levels of trust and loyalty are significantly more likely to share ratings (in the 90 percent range for both) and detailed commentary (both exceeded 70 percent) about their experiences.”

 Win-win relationships (at scale)